Holographic RG and Exact RG in O(N) Model: Holographic Rewriting

 We would like to now point out an important difference with the discussions in \cite{Sathiapalan:2017,Sathiapalan:2019}.
 In \cite{Sathiapalan:2017} the holographic field theory had only a kinetic term - the counterpart of $\hf \frac{\dot x^2}{\dot {\cal G}}$ here.
 Thus the only information it had about the boundary field theory was the function ${\cal G}$. ${\cal G}$ is related to the propagator of the free field theory for $\chi$.
 One of the open problems discussed in \cite{Sathiapalan:2017,Sathiapalan:2019} was precisely this: the bulk action was universal, in that it had no dependence on the interaction terms of the boundary field theory.
 This reflects the fact that the Wilsonian ERG evolution operator is universal - it is the same for all field theories.
 It only depends on the kinetic term.
 On the other hand in holographic RG as described in the AdS/CFT correspondence, the bulk action has {\em all the information} about the boundary theory and is thus a ``dual" theory.
 This problem was discussed in \cite{Sathiapalan:2017,Sathiapalan:2019} and left as an open problem, although a (different) solution was also proposed.

-In the the ERG equation considered in this paper \eqref{erg10}, and the corresponding bulk action given in \eqref{erg13}, {\em all the information of the boundary theory is present in a natural way} and is thus a candidate for being a true holographic dual of the boundary theory.
-The main difference with \cite{Sathiapalan:2019} is that the boundary operators being discussed are composites.
+In the the ERG equation considered in this paper \eqref{erg10}, and the corresponding bulk action given in \eqref{erg13} there are potential terms. {\em Thus all the information of the boundary theory is present in a natural way} and it is thus a candidate for being a true holographic dual of the boundary theory.
+The main difference with \cite{Sathiapalan:2017} is that the boundary operators being discussed are composites.
 This is quite natural in the context of AdS/CFT.

 The auxiliary field $\chi$ corresponds to the operator $\phi^2$.
 So our holographic theory has information only about correlators of this operator.
 The original $O(N)$ model has an infinite number of such operators.
 Corresponding to each operator one can introduce an auxiliary field and write a holographic bulk field theory describing the ERG evolution.
 Thus the bulk theory would have an infinite number of fields.
 This is all exactly the same in the AdS/CFT context also.
 In particular there is a spin 2 auxiliary field (metric field) corresponding to the composite operator $T_{\mu\nu}$ - the energy momentum tensor.
 The bulk theory describing this is expected to be the Einstein action.